speezepearson/biatob/README.markdown

 --------------

 ### P1: make this something _I_ want to use
-- link from My Predictions to the actual prediction pages
+Done!

 ### P2: make this something other hardcore betting nerds might use

-- **UI:**

-    - deal with uint32 overflow in timestamps (e.g. in resolution date for /new)

 - **Internals:**

-    - write automated tests for the core API flows (create account, log in, log out, create market, bet in market, view settings)
+    - show users their balances with other users
     - CSRF for XSS safety (maybe? or maybe CORS protects us)
-    - get a better bot name (maybe even an email domain if easy?)

 ### P3: make this something Less Wrongers might use
 - **Features:**

-    - show users their balances with other users
-    - provide a way for users to undo accidental bets
-    - add "hide embeds" button for bettophobes (deceptively complicated!
-The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
-Just Settings?))
-    - offer to shame users by emailing the participants if they greatly exceed the resolution deadline
-    - enhance "trust" to have a maximum acceptable exposure across all markets
+    - get a better bot name (maybe even an email domain if easy?)
+    - enhance "trust": "I don't want Alice to be able to owe me more than $1k"
+    - enhance "trust": "I don't want to be able to owe everybody-combined more than $1k"
     - let the creator or challenger mark a particular trade as invalid

 - **UI:**

-    - consider mentioning arbitration on the "Special Rules" field
-    - consider making "Special Rules" show up not just as an H.text
     - add donation instructions

 - **Explanations:**

-    - add alternative framings to the betting mechanism "more intuitive"
-    - tutorial video
+    - tutorial video?

 - **Internals:**

     - scale test
-    - regular backups of state
     - cache images?
     - consider letting people download a list of all their bets (Is this satisfied just Ctrl-S on an "All my markets" page?)